 The third objective of the focus groups was to identify opportunities for the program to increase HP measure installation.
-The NMR moderator inquired not only about ways to increase the use of rebates and financing, but also for other options that would increase installation rates.
-The NMR team used this information to identify the program's strengths, participants' motivations, and marketing and outreach opportunities that could potentially be leveraged for this purpose.
+We inquired not only about ways to increase the use of rebates and financing but also for other options that would increase installation rates.
+NMR identified the program's strengths, participants' motivations, and marketing and outreach opportunities that could potentially be leveraged for this purpose.